Edison Bridge (Florida): History

 The original Edison Bridge opened for traffic on February 11, 1931, the 84th birthday of its namesake Thomas Edison.
 Edison, who had a winter home in Fort Myers, dedicated the bridge, and was also the first to drive across it.

-The original Edison Bridge was built to carry the Tamiami Trail, which had previously crossed the river on a bridge in East Fort Myers.
+The original Edison Bridge was built to carry Tamiami Trail, which had previously crossed the river on a bridge in East Fort Myers.
 This bridge, sometimes referred to as the East End Bridge, opened on March 12, 1924 and was a narrow wooden bridge with an iron swing span.
 It crossed the river at Freemont Street and connected to present-day Old Bridge Road in North Fort Myers.
 Construction of the East End Bridge was initially started by a private company with the intention of making it a toll bridge.
 Lee County planned to use the East End Bridge as a temporary river crossing for the planned Tamiami Trail, but the federal government would not designate it as part of a U.S. Highway if the bridge had a toll.
 So, the county purchased the bridge and completed its construction.

-The East End Bridge was only intended to be a temporary crossing of the Caloosahatchee River for the Tamiami Trail because it was too far east of Downtown Fort Myers and was too narrow, making passing difficult.
+The East End Bridge was only intended to be a temporary crossing of the Caloosahatchee River for Tamiami Trail because it was too far east of Downtown Fort Myers and was too narrow, making passing difficult.
 A couple of locations were determined as potential sites for a permanent bridge, including Carson Street west of downtown (which would become the location of the Caloosahatchee Bridge years later).
 But it was ultimately decided that a new bridge, which would become the Edison Bridge, would connect Fowler Street (east of downtown) with a rerouted portion of Tamiami Trail (US 41) on the north side.
 After the Edison Bridge opened, the East End Bridge was closed to vehicular traffic and was later used as a fishing pier.
 The bridge's iron swing span subsequently was sold to Collier County where it operated on the original Goodland Bridge on Marco Island from 1936 to 1975.
 The East End Bridge's remaining wooden structure was destroyed by a fire in 1940.